ProjectOpenSea/SIPs/SIPS/sip-7.md

 It is RECOMMENDED that methods for adding or removing signers or updating API information only allow an authorized owner such as a multi-signature wallet with a minimum number of confirmations for increased security.

+If methods for adding and remove signers are incorporated into the zone, it is RECOMMENDED to utilize `function addSigner(address signer)` and `function removeSigner(address signer)` for that purpose.

 ### Zone Interface

 The zone MUST provide a `validateOrder()` function that adheres to the Seaport zone interface to decode the extra data and validate the signature.
-If the signature is from an approved signer, it MUST return the validateOrder selector to signal success.
+If the signature is from an approved signer, it MUST return the `validateOrder` selector to signal success.

-The zone MUST provide an `sip7Information()` view function, that returns the contract's EIP-712 domain separator and the API endpoint that follows the specification for API request and response payloads: `function sip7Information() external view returns (bytes32 domainSeparator, string memory apiEndpoint);`.
+The zone MUST provide an `sip7Information()` view function, that returns the contract's EIP-712 domain separator and the API endpoint that follows the specification for API request and response payloads: `function sip7Information() external view returns (bytes32 domainSeparator, string memory apiEndpoint, uint256[] memory substandards)`.

-The zone MUST provide a method to update the API endpoint with `function updateAPIEndpoint();`
+If the zone is able to update the API endpoint directly, it is RECOMMENDED to utilize `function updateAPIEndpoint()` for that purpose.

 The zone MUST provide `getSeaportMetadata()` as described in [SIP-5](./sip-5.md), that returns this SIP as a valid schema.